davidptsmith/davidptsmith/README.md

 ## Education:

-- M.DSc at University of Western Australia, 2022 *expected completion*
+- Master of Data Science at University of Western Australia, 2022 *expected completion*
-- M.Arch at University of Western Australia, 2019
+- Master of Architecture at University of Western Australia, 2019
-- B.Design at University of Western Australia, 2016
+- Bachelor of Design with a Double Major in Architecture & Integrated Design at University of Western Australia, 2016

 <br/>